 The Saudi authorities also arrested Nimr's nephew Ali Mohammed al-Nimr and three other young Shiite activists for taking part in anti-government demonstrations, and sentenced them to death last year.

-as the youths are believed to have been under age 18 at the time of their arrest.
+Their case sparked international criticism, as the youths are believed to have been under age 18 at the time of their arrest.

 Earlier this month, Saudi Arabia's London embassy decried the accusations that the sentences were politically motivated.
 The diplomats said that the kingdom "rejects any form of interference in its internal affairs and any impingement on its sovereignty."